torvalds/linux/Documentation/filesystems/resctrl.rst

 	for the L3 cache they occupy).
 These are named "mon_sub_L3_YY" where "YY" is the node number.

+	When the 'mbm_event' counter assignment mode is enabled, reading an MBM event of a MON group returns 'Unassigned' if no hardware counter is assigned to it.
+For CTRL_MON groups, 'Unassigned' is returned if the MBM event does not have an assigned counter in the CTRL_MON group nor in any of its associated MON groups.

 "mon_hw_id":
 	Available only with debug option.
 The identifier used by hardware for the monitor group.
 On x86 this is the RMID.